 Another strand of my research focuses on using linguistic tools, theories and methodologies to understand the tumultuous political world we all live in: how it came to be, and how we can transform it.
 I'm especially interested in the ways that powerful groups use linguistic resources to construct discourses of their own marginalization.

-One of my papers analyzes the construction of supposed "reverse racism" against white people, focusing on the euphemization of cracker as the C-word.
-A version of this paper, linked here, recently won the Society for Linguistic Anthropology's Graduate Student Paper prize.
-The longer version is forthcoming in the Journal of Linguistic Anthropology.
+One of my papers, which was recently published in the Journal of Linguistic Anthropology, analyzes the construction of supposed "reverse racism" against white people, focusing on the euphemization of cracker as the C-word (Bax 2018).
+A shorter version of this paper was awarded the 2017 Society for Linguistic Anthropology Graduate Student Paper Prize.

 I also have a manuscript in progress about gendered interpretive agency in heterosexual online dating practices, specifically examining interactions in which a woman's non-response to a man is interpreted as a deliberate affront.

 A third strand of my work is focused on linguistics pedagogy, particularly as a tool for effecting social change.
 This research (and outreach) has been conducted as part of UC Santa Barbara's SKILLS (School Kids Investigating Language in Life and Society) program.
 With the SKILLS program, I've been teaching linguistics in local public high schools and community centers for five years.